 Compiègne Forest, 60 km north from Paris, is a marvelous royal forest, boasting two spectacular castles.
 The Compiègne royal Palace has been inhabited by Napoléon.
 Pierrefonds is a spectacular medieval castle.
 Famous places in France.

-Compiegne Forest is, with Fontainebleau Forest, one of the great royal hunting forests of France.
-Sixty kilometers north of Paris by A1 freeway, close to Charles de Gaulle Paris Airport, it has superb oak and beech trees.
-Compiegne Forest attracts horse and bicycle riders and is a perfect destination from Paris for a day.
-One hour train from Paris to Compiegne.
-Train tickets.
+Compiègne Forest is, with Fontainebleau, one of the great royal hunting forests of France.
+Sixty kilometers north of Paris by A1 freeway, close to Charles de Gaulle Airport, it has superb oak and beech trees.
+Compiegne Forest attracts horse and bicycle riders and is a perfect destination from the city for a day.
+One hour train from the city to Compiègne.
+Check train schedules and buy tickets.
 Rent a bicycle at the station and you are ready for a great day.

 Top Paris gardens.

-The Compiegne Palace comprises four main apartments: the apartments of the Emperor, the Empress, the King of Rome and the prince’s ‘double’ apartment.
-They bear testament to its occupation in the XIXth century.
+The Compiègne Palace comprises four main apartments: the apartments of the Emperor, the Empress, the King of Rome and the prince’s double apartment.
+They bear testament to its occupation in the 19th century.